 Often served simply on the grill - maybe with some grilled Mediterranean vegetables such as courgettes (zucchini) or peppers on the side.
-A medium-bodied red such as a Chianti or a Mencia from northern Spain would be delicious as would red wines from the Southern Rhône or Languedoc.
+A medium-bodied red wine such as a Chianti or a Mencia from northern Spain would be delicious as would reds from the Southern Rhône or Languedoc.

 Slow-roast shoulder of lamb